 Close with Call to Action

-As I stated earlier on, call to action is the magic action.
-Depending on the event, I sometimes use a call to action in the middle of the message, but I recommend ending the request mail message with it.
+As I stated earlier, the call to action is the magic action.
+Depending on the event, I sometimes use a call to action in the middle of the message, but I recommend ending the request mail message.

 Appreciate the Person’s Time